Strategic Mutual Defence Agreement: Prospective nuclear weapons deployment

 The news of SMDA quickly attracted the Western news media of speculating Pakistan's nuclear weapons being deployed in the Kingdom.
 Since 2010s, Saudi Arabia has been keenly interested in nuclear weapons to counter Iranian regional ambitions, and has fostered ties with Pakistan, which has painstakingly and covertly developed its nuclear weapons program started in 1972 and proved its operational capabilities in 1998.

 Over the question of the nuclear umbrella, a senior Saudi official told Reuters that "This is a comprehensive defensive agreement that encompasses all military means" but did not explicitly mention Pakistan's nuclear sharing with Saudi Arabia.
 It is the first military pact between an Arab Gulf state and a nuclear power.
-Pakistani Defence Minister Muhammad Asif initially hinted at the nuclear sharing aspect to the strategic agreement but later backtracked, denying such a scope.
+Pakistani Defence Minister Khawaja Asif initially hinted at the nuclear sharing aspect to the strategic agreement but later backtracked, denying such a scope.
 This lack of clarity led to speculation, leaving the exact terms of the pact uncertain.

 The independent assessment by the Belfer Center for Science and International Affairs is of the view that nuclear umbrella remains ideally speculative at its best and that Islamabad's foreign and war strategists would be "extremely wary of any commitment that dilutes its control over its nuclear codes or entangles it in conflicts beyond its primary focus."